krypdoh/TCKR/README.md

 ## Settings & Customization

-- Right-click the ticker to open the settings dialog.
+- Right-click the ticker or use the system tray icon to access settings
-- Manage tickers, adjust appearance, move to another screen, and more.
+- **Manage tickers**: Add or remove stocks/crypto symbols
+- **Visual customization**: Adjust ticker height, transparency, scroll speed
+- **Display options**: Choose which monitor to display on (multi-monitor support)
+- **Update interval**: Configure how often prices are refreshed (default: 5 minutes)
+- **Network settings**: Configure proxy and SSL certificate options if needed
+- **Glow alerts**: Automatic visual highlighting for stocks with ≥5% price changes (5-minute duration)
-- Settings and ticker lists are saved in your user %AppData%/TCKR folder.
+- Settings and ticker lists are automatically saved in your user %AppData%/TCKR folder

 ---